-- refer cases of suspected abuse to the West Sussex MASH.
-Where a referral is made that notes are completed that same day - support staff who make referrals to local authority Children's Social Care - refer cases to the Channel programme where there is a radicalisation concern as required - support staff who make referrals to the Channel programme - refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required - refer cases where a crime may have been committed to the police, via the MASH as required. - ensure all child protection files are kept separately and securely from other records and accessible only by staff who need to access them for safeguarding purposes. - liaise with the headteacher or principal to inform him or her of issues especially ongoing enquiries under section 47 of the Children Act 1989 and police investigation - as required liaise with the case manager and where required the LADO, in all cases involving allegations against members of staff (both current and former members of staff) - liaise with staff on matters of safety and safeguarding, and when deciding whether to make a referral by liaising with relevant agencies - act as a source of support, advice and expertise for staff.
+1. Refer cases of suspected abuse to the West Sussex MASH.
+Where a referral is made that notes are completed that same day

+- 2. Support staff who make referrals to local authority Children's Social Care - 3.
+Refer cases to the Channel programme where there is a radicalisation concern, as required - 4.
+Support staff who make referrals to the Channel programme - 5.
+Refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required - 6.
+Refer cases where a crime may have been committed to the police, via the MASH as required. - 7.
+Ensure all child protection files are kept separately and securely from other records and accessible only by staff that need to access them for safeguarding purposes. - 8.
+Liaise with the Headteacher or Principal to inform him or her of issues especially ongoing enquiries under section 47 of the Children Act 1989 and police investigation - 9.
+As required, liaise with the Case Manager and where required the LADO, in all cases involving allegations against members of staff (both current and former members of staff) - 10.
+Liaise with staff on matters of safety and safeguarding, and when deciding whether to make a referral by liaising with relevant agencies - 11.
+Act as a source of support, advice and expertise for staff. - 6.11 Training - 1.
+As well as training all members of staff as above, the DSL and deputies should undergo training to provide them with the skills required to carry out the role.
+This training MUST be updated at least every two years. - 2.
+As a Governing Body we will plan for staff changes and moves to ensure there is sustained capacity and resilience for the DSL and deputies. - 3.
+The DSL and deputies should undertake Prevent Awareness training and ensure the rest of the staff also do this on at least an annual basis as part of the wider continuous safeguarding training process in operation. - 6.12 Designated Safeguarding Lead continual professional development
-6.5 Training

-- as well as training all members of staff as above, the DSL and deputies should undergo training to provide them with the skills required to carry out the role.
-This training should be updated at least every two years. - the DSL and deputies should undertake Prevent Awareness training and ensure the rest of the staff also do this on at least an annual basis as part of the wider continuous safeguarding training process in operation.

-Designated Safeguarding Lead - continual professional development